Australian sea lion: Breeding behaviour

 As of 2020, 66 breeding colonies have been identified: 28 in Western Australia and 38 in South Australia.
 The animals breed on at least 50 islands, 27 in Western Australia and 23 in Southern Australia.
-Prior to a study that took place from 1987 to 1992, thirty-one of the 50 islands were undiscovered, as well as 19 more islands considered additional breeding grounds.
+Prior to a study that took place from 1987 to 1992, 31 of the 50 island breeding sites had not been previously reported, and 19 more islands were considered potential breeding grounds.
 On the basis of surveys conducted primarily in 1990, about 70% of the population was in Southern Australia and 30% in Western Australia.
 Pup production was estimated at 2,432 for these 50 islands in 1990.
 In 1994 and 1995 another 10 breeding colonies were recorded on the mainland in the Great Australian Bight region, only producing 161 pups.
 Reproduction is yielding fewer and fewer pups per breeding season.
 The four largest colonies, on The Pages Islands, at Seal Bay on Kangaroo Island, and at Dangerous Reef, produced 42% of the total pup numbers; they are at the eastern end of the range, east of Port Lincoln.

 The breeding cycle of the Australian sea lion is unusual within the pinniped family.
-It is a 17.6- to 18-month cycle and is 'not' synchronised between colonies.
-However, census data collected since 1973 shows that breeding events shift forward in time to 13.8 days earlier every 18 months.
+It is a 17.6- to 18-month cycle and is not synchronised between colonies.
+However, census data collected since 1973 show that breeding events shift forward in time to 13.8 days earlier every 18 months.
 The duration of the breeding season can range from five to seven months and has been recorded for up to nine months at Seal Bay on Kangaroo Island.

 Bulls do not have fixed territories during the breeding season.
-The males fight other males from a very young age to establish their individual positions in the male hierarchy and during the breeding season, dominant males will guard females for the right to breed with her when she comes into oestrus.
+The males fight other males from a very young age to establish their individual positions in the male hierarchy, and during the breeding season, dominant males guard females for the right to breed with her when she comes into oestrus.
 A female comes into season for about 24 hours within 7 to 10 days after she has given birth to her new pup.
 She will only look after the new pup and generally fights off the previous season's pup if it attempts to continue to suckle from her.
 Male Australian sea lions are also known to kill young as an act of defence of territory.

 Australian sea lions also practice alloparental care, in which an adult may adopt the pup or pups of another.
 This might take place if the original parents die or are for some reason separated from them.
 This behaviour is common and is seen in many other animal species such as the elephant and fathead minnow.